ohong/show-ai/README.md

 ## Our Solution

-Show AI converts screen recordings into executable skill packages.
+Watch & Learn converts screen recordings into executable skill packages.
 Simply record yourself performing a task with light narration, and our system automatically generates:

 - **SKILL.md** - Step-by-step instructions AI agents can follow
 - **Scripts** - Automation code extracted from your demonstration